 Prolotherapy is a non-surgical treatment that involves targeted injections.
 The solution used in this treatment contains a local anesthetic and concentrated dextrose, which stimulates the tissues’ natural ability to repair its torn tissue.

-Afterward, this may be followed by a stem cell injection to aid in regeneration.
+Afterward, this procedure may or may not be followed by a stem cell injection to aid in regeneration.

 2. Platelet-Rich Plasma Therapy